ringcentral/engage-voice-api-docs/docs/basics/authentication.md

 # Authentication

-The RingCentral Engage Voice API is offered for both the current Engage Voice deployment or legacy systems.
+The RingCentral RingCX API is offered for both the current RingCX deployment or legacy systems.

 ## Current API

-The current Engage Voice system makes the API accessible at:
+The current RingCX system makes the API accessible at:

 * `https://engage.ringcentral.com/voice/api`